Zeepaardje98/Bottenkraker-Timer/README.md

 This repository contains the code for a tool that helps with timing clicks manually.
 This project is written in Python 3.

 ## Packages
 This project uses several third-party packages.
 These can be found in ```requirements.txt```.
 To install the packages all at once, the following command can be run: ```pip install --no-cache-dir -r requirements.txt```.
 Keep in mind that you need to have installed python3-pip for this to work.
+Next to pip-installable dependencies, the project also depends on `tkinter`.
+This can be installed with the package manager, package name being `python3.x-tkinter` or `python3.x-tk`, substituting x for the current python version.\
+For example on debian: `sudo apt-get -yqq install python3.9-tk`.

 ## Run Snipetool
 To run this tool, follow these steps in the command line or terminal: